wp-plugins/ose-firewall/readme.txt

 == Description ==

 = MOST EPIC WORDPRESS SECURITY PLUGIN =
 OSE Firewall™ Security - A WordPress Security Plugin powered by <a href = "http://www.protect-website.com">ProWeb</a>.
 It protects your WordPress Website from attacks and hacking.
 The built-in Malware and Security Scanner helps you identify any security risks, malicious codes, spam, virus, SQL injection attack, and security vulnerabilities.
+By using OSE Firewall™ Security, you don't need any other antivirus product!

 = Aim to build Better Wordpress Security - the more secure wordpress environment =
 The plugin is part of the Better WordPress Security™ Project.
 Better WordPress Security™ is a project that aims to create a safer WordPress environment for every WordPress users by guiding them to avoid infected plugins and themes.
 OSE Firewall™ is the first plugin of the project, that tries to help all Wordpress users to enhance the security of their website.